School of Computing

 In the current competitive IT job market, in-depth knowledge in specialised areas of computing is increasingly in demand.
 Our taught Undergraduate and Master’s degree programmes are designed to answer this market need.
 Our aim is to provide teaching, learning, research and scholarship in the fields of computer science and information systems within a friendly and informal environment.
 Our professional academic staff are academically and practically well experienced in teaching the concepts of the main aspects of computer science.
 They work very hard to reflect the new technologies and updates across all taught courses.

-Why study in the Department of Applied Computing?
+Why study in the School of Computing?

 - Fast track undergraduate education in two years.